ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 * :ref:`Set Python and other environment parameters <SetUpPythonEnv>`
 * :ref:`Run a script to generate the experiment workflow <GenerateWorkflow>`

 The first two steps depend on the platform being used and are described here for each Level 1 platform.
 Users will need to adjust the instructions to their machine if they are working on a Level 2-4 platform.
+Information in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>` can help with this.

 .. _ExptConfig:

 Set Experiment Parameters
 ----------------------------

 Each experiment requires certain basic information to run (e.g., date, grid, physics suite).
 This information is specified in ``config_defaults.sh`` and in the user-specific ``config.sh`` file.
 When generating a new experiment, the SRW App first reads and assigns default values from the ``config_defaults.sh`` file.
 Then, it reads and (re)assigns variables from the user's custom ``config.sh`` file.
-For background info on ``config_defaults.sh``, read :numref:`Section %s <DefaultConfigSection>` or jump to :numref:`Section %s <UserSpecificConfig>` to continue configuring the experiment.
+For background info on ``config_defaults.sh``, read :numref:`Section %s <DefaultConfigSection>`, or jump to :numref:`Section %s <UserSpecificConfig>` to continue configuring the experiment.

 .. _DefaultConfigSection: